inaturalist/iNaturalistReactNative/README.md

 1. `npm install -f react-native-asset`.
 You'll need this to link assets.
 1. Get the new icon as an SVG file.
 Make sure the file name matches the icon name and no prefixes like `icon-` or `icn-`.
 If the icon is called "shield" the file name should be `shield.svg`.
 1. Add new icon to the iNaturalist icon set in Fontastic. **Don't change any of the existing names** and **don't change any of the existing selections** (this could mess with other projects using the font).
-Just select your new icon(s).
+Just add your new icon(s) to the selection.
 1. Click the "Publish" tab and click the "DOWNLOAD" button to download the zip of the font.
 Unzip it.
 1. Create a glyph file from the CSS file in the zip you just downloaded, using the following command (be sure to replace /path/to/styles with your path):
     ```